 Who can go there?

 The Burg Material collection is currently in a test period and opened its physical collection for students, staff, and visitors.
 It started collaborating with other material collections, research institutions, and companies.
-A monthly newsletter and online calendar informs about upcoming events.
+An online calendar (below) and monthly newsletter informs about upcoming events.